 - rating group/service id where rating group/service id reporting is used.

-When a service data flow is governed by a PCC Rule indicated with "Online" charging method, quota management is required before service delivery for controlling this service data flow to be able to start or continue.
-There is also a special case of "Online" where the SMF may allow traffic to start before quota management.
+When a service data flow is governed by a PCC Rule indicated with "Online" charging method and the service data flow handling while requesting credit is set to "blocking", quota is required before service data flow for controlling this service data flow to be able to start or continue.
+When a service data flow is governed by a PCC Rule indicated with "Online" charging method and the service data flow handling while requesting credit is set to "non-blocking ", SMF allows the service data flow to start before receiving the granted authorization from CHF.

 When a service data flow is governed by a PCC Rule indicated with "Offline" charging method, quota management is not required for this service data flow.
 Usage reporting is required for this service data flow without affecting the delivery.